Submitted: 6 December 2018; Revised: 12 December 2018; Accepted: 14 December 2018; Published online first: 19 December 2018

 Generic entry and exit rates have differing time trends

 The number and rate of generic drug products entering the market increased up to 2013, after which they decreased.
 In contrast, the number and rate of generic drug products exiting has continually increased over time.

 Decreasing number of generics manufacturers

 The evaluation showed that the median number of generics manufacturers in each market is approximately two and the mean approximately four.
 Authors of the study consider these numbers to be relatively low.
-Their evaluation also provides evidence suggesting that there have been decreasing numbers of generic drug suppliers/manufacturers between 2004‒2016, particularly following implementation of the ACA and the GDUFA I, both of which have contributed to more drug exits and less entries over time.
+Their evaluation also provides evidence suggesting that there have been decreasing numbers of generic drug suppliers/manufacturers between 2004–2016, particularly following implementation of the Affordable Care Act (ACA) and Generic Drug User Fee Amendments (GDUFA I), both of which have contributed to more drug exits and less entries over time.
 In addition, evidence suggests that approximately 40 per cent of markets are supplied by just one generics manufacturer.
-In regard to this, it was also found that there are likely to be two of fewer suppliers of non-oral formulations of generic drugs, whereas for oral formulations are likely to have more suppliers.
+In regard to this, it was also found that there are likely to be two or fewer suppliers of non-oral formulations of generic drugs, whereas for oral formulations are likely to have more suppliers.

 Low levels of competition in the generics market